praveen631264/DP-APP/README.md

 This project is a sophisticated, AI-powered Flask API for managing and understanding documents.
 It provides a complete, end-to-end solution for uploading documents, processing them asynchronously, extracting key information, and conversing with them through a chat interface.

-Built on a modern, scalable architecture, it leverages MongoDB Atlas for data persistence and Apache Kafka for message queuing.
+Built on a modern, scalable architecture, it leverages MongoDB Atlas for data persistence and Redis for message queuing.

 ## Key Features

 - **Document Upload**: Securely upload documents (PDF, DOCX, TXT, etc.) via a REST API.
-- **Asynchronous AI Processing**: Offloads heavy AI tasks to a Celery worker using Kafka, ensuring the API remains responsive and fault-tolerant.
+- **Asynchronous AI Processing**: Offloads heavy AI tasks to a Celery worker using Redis, ensuring the API remains responsive and fault-tolerant.
 - **MongoDB Atlas**: The single source of truth for all data, including file storage (GridFS), metadata, and vector embeddings.
 - **Conversational AI Chat**: A powerful chat endpoint uses MongoDB Atlas Vector Search to find relevant documents and a Large Language Model (LLM) to answer questions.
 - **Failure Recovery**: An endpoint to re-trigger the AI processing for documents that may have failed.